-Faculty members may be the first college personnel to notice if a student is struggling with personal problems or mental health issues.
+Faculty and staff members may be the first college personnel to notice if a student is struggling with personal problems or mental health issues.
 The role of a faculty member is simply to:

 Observable red flags that suggest a student may be struggling and in need of help can include:

 Apart from these signs, you may be aware that a student is troubled about a personal issue, is wrestling with an important decision, or has had a recent difficult experience, such as sexual assault, the end of a significant dating relationship, the death of a family member or friend, serious family problems, or a personal or family health crisis.